The Bernardi process and torsor structures on spanning trees: Background

 \subsection{Ribbon graphs}

 A {\em ribbon graph} is a finite graph $G$ together with a cyclic ordering of the edges around each vertex.
 A ribbon structure on $G$ gives an embedding of $G$ into a canonical (up to homeomorphism) closed orientable surface $S$.
 (The surface $S$ is obtained by first thickening $G$ to a compact orientable surface-with-boundary $R$ and then gluing a disk to each boundary component of $R$.)
 Conversely, every such embedding gives rise to a ribbon structure on $G$.
-Ribbon structures are therefore sometimes called {\em combinatorial embeddings}.
-(A good reference for basic combinatorial properties of ribbon graphs is \cite{Thomassen}.)
+Ribbon structures are therefore sometimes called {\em combinatorial embeddings}.\footnote{Another name for ribbon structures, used widely in the topological graph theory literature, is {\em rotation systems}.} (A good reference for basic combinatorial properties of ribbon graphs is \cite{Thomassen}.)
 We refer to the genus of $S$ as the {\em topological genus} $g_{\rm top}(G)$ of $G$, and say that $G$ is {\em planar} if $g_{\rm top}(G)=0$.

 Equivalently, a planar ribbon graph is one which can be embedded in the Euclidean plane $\RR^2$ without crossings in such a way that the ribbon structure on $G$ is induced by the natural counterclockwise orientation\footnote{There are two ways to orient $\RR^2$, and for most of this paper we will implicitly or explicitly work with the counterclockwise orientation.
 However, for planar duality it is important to consider both orientations.} on $\RR^2$.